-Question Answer Marks

-3 The Cold War 40

-Interpretation/Approach

-The main interpretation is that although, because of the complexity of the situation, both sides were implicated in causing the Cold War, Stalin must bear the greater share of the responsibility .
-Showing complete understanding of the Interpretation will involve discussion of both these aspects.
-In dismissing revisionism on the one hand, and in admitting the shortage of Soviet sources on the other, the only satisfactory label for the interpretation is post-revisionist.
-It is not, though, arguing for the inevitability of the clash.
-It instead offers a much more nuanced view where individuals and their decisions make a difference.
-Any other label would inevitably indicate some misunderstanding, and could not reach L5/L6.
-Even arguing that the historian blames Stalin alone would be insufficient.
-Glossary : Traditional/Orthodox interpretations of the Cold War were generally produced early after the Second World War.
+Question Answer Marks 3 The Origins and Development of the Cold War 40 Interpretation/Approach The main interpretation is that all actors in the Cold War were motivated by 'emotional beliefs' rather than logic, but those held by Truman and the US policy-making elite were particularly harmful.
+The interpretation stresses the importance of American 'emotional beliefs' in shaping the Cold War.
+In the way in which it focuses on the anti-Soviet beliefs of key US figures, and especially of Truman, it places blame on the United States for initiating the shift from wartime cooperation to Cold War confrontation.
+Truman is seen as hasty and ill-informed, open to manipulation by advisers who shared his beliefs.
+No label other than 'revisionist' can be acceptable at L5 and L6.
+Arguments that the US is to blame, but no engagement with the idea of 'emotional beliefs', will be L3 only.
+Glossary : Traditional/Orthodox interpretations of the Cold War were generally produced early after WW2.
 They blame the Soviet Union and Stalin's expansionism for the Cold War.
 Revisionist historians challenged this view and shifted more of the focus onto the United States, generally through an economic approach which stressed the alleged aim of the US to establish its economic dominance over Europe.
 Post-revisionists moved towards a more balanced view in which elements of blame were attached to both sides.
-Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post-revisionist stance which often seems very close to the traditional view, but which often places great importance on ideology.
-What is assessed is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.
+Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post- revisionist stance which often seems very close to the traditional view, but which often places great importance on ideology.
+What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.